vodemn/m3_lightmeter/README.md

 ```
 After that run `flutter pub get` as usual.

+For the first run it will be necessary to open _iap/_ folder and run `flutter pub get` from there.

 # Contribution

 To report a bug or suggest a new feature open a new [issue](https://github.com/vodemn/m3_lightmeter/issues).